 Key management personnel in the Citizens Information Board consist of the CEO, Senior Management and members of the Board of Directors.
-Total compensation paid to key management personnel, including Board members' fees, amounted to €510,488 (2017: €423,308).
+Total compensation paid to key management personnel, including Board members' fees, amounted to €559,211 (2018: €510,488).
 This does not include the value of retirement benefits earned in the period.
-The key management personnel are members of the Citizens Information Board's pension scheme and their entitlements in that regard do not extend beyond the terms of the model public service pension scheme.
+Senior Management are members of the Citizens Information Board's pension scheme and their entitlements in that regard do not extend beyond the terms of the model public service pension scheme.
+During 2019 and 2018, one Senior Manager was a member of the Single Public Service Pension Scheme.